themeum/tutor/readme.txt

 == Description ==

-Tutor is an all-in-one, feature-rich, and robust WordPress LMS plugin to create and sell courses.
-With powerful features like quiz & question system, frontend student dashboard, Tutor can be the best free lms plugin for WordPress.
+Dozent is an all-in-one, feature-rich, and robust WordPress LMS plugin to create and sell courses.
+With powerful features like quiz & question system, frontend student dashboard, Dozent can be the best free lms plugin for WordPress.

 == Installation ==